You are here

 Tackling the Preparedness Challenge: Bentley Study Identifies Solutions for Millennials' Success in the Workplace

-The Bentley Preparedness Survey, conducted on the University’s behalf by KRC Research, surveyed more than 3,000 business recruiters and managers, high school and college students, recent college graduates, parents, and educators on the “why, what and how” behind the millennial generation’s challenges in the 21st century workforce.
+The Bentley Preparedness Survey, conducted by KRC Research, surveyed more than 3,000 business recruiters and managers, high school and college students, recent college graduates, parents, and educators on the “why, what and how” behind the millennial generation’s challenges in the 21st century workforce.
 The survey of nine audiences identified a number of solutions to alleviate the preparedness problem and found high levels of agreement among different stakeholders on those solutions.
 But the study also highlights a lack of consensus in how stakeholders actually define preparedness and views vary on which skills are needed.

 Bentley, one of the nation’s leading business schools, released the survey as part of its PreparedU Project, which aims to breathe new life into the national dialogue on how we can successfully prepare graduates for today’s workforce and drive the conversation towards solutions.

 • All stakeholder groups recognize that they are part of the preparedness problem, but, more importantly, they also agree that each group has a role to play in the solution.
 Half (49%) of higher education officials give colleges and universities a grade of “C” or lower on preparing recent college graduates for their first jobs.
 Half (51%) of business decision makers and 43% of corporate recruiters give the business community a grade of “C” or lower.
 And 37% of recent college graduates rate their own preparedness a “C” or lower.